Vitols999/QMS-WIKI/DocQuickStartEnglish.md

   and one of the
   existing Routing databases (in the example `BE`).
 * Move the mouse to the starting point of the track in the map window.
-* Open the context  menu with a right click and select `Add Track`.
+* Open the context  menu with a right-click and select `Add Track`.
 * Press `A` on the keyboard (this selects the automatic routing mode).
-* Move the mouse to the wanted next intermediate point of the track and fix it with a left click.
+* Move the mouse to the wanted next intermediate point of the track and fix it with a left-click.
 An intermediate track segment is automatically calculated in accordance with the selected routing options between the last two selected points.
 This segment is displayed in the map window.
 * Repeat the previous step until the end of the track is reached.
-* Right click to finish the new track.
+* Right-click to finish the new track.
 * Select `Save as new`  from the toolbar at the top of the map window.
 * Enter a track name.
 * Select a new project name and `Database` as the project type.